LionelBeato/coatimundis/Week-5/Day-24/OVERVIEW.md

 ### Time for Thymeleaf (for real, this time!)

 1. Refactor your code so that thymeleaf is correctly configured.
-In your Controller class have your get method mirror the follow:
+In your Controller class have your get method mirror the following:

 ```Java
     @RequestMapping(method=RequestMethod.GET)